MattCowgill/readrba/README.md

 Two functions are provided to help you find the table number or series ID you need.
 These are `browse_rba_tables()` and `browse_rba_series()`.
-Each returns a tibble with information about the available RBA data:
+Each returns a tibble with information about the available RBA data.

 ``` r
 readrba::browse_rba_tables()